ROFIES-IIITP/Arduino/LCD Clock (Without I2C)/README.md

 # Arduino Clock with LCD Display ⏰

 ## Overview ℹ️
-This Arduino project implements a simple clock using an LCD display without an I2C module.
+This Arduino project implements a simple clock using an LCD without an I2C module.
 It continuously displays the time in hours, minutes, and seconds on the LCD screen.
 Additionally, it allows users to adjust the hours and minutes using push buttons.

 ## Author 👨‍💻
 - **Author**: Deepsh Patil